OpenZeppelin/openzeppelin-contracts/certora/README.md

 # Running the certora verification tool

-These instructions detail the process for running Certora Verification Tool on the OpenZeppelin contracts.
+These instructions detail the process for running Certora Verification Tool on OpenZeppelin Contracts.

 Documentation for CVT and the specification language are available [here](https://certora.atlassian.net/wiki/spaces/CPD/overview)